-The Fund promoted the use of an Exclusionary Approach (as defined below):
+The Fund promoted the use of an Exclusionary Approach and a strategy to achieve a Positive ESG Outcome (as defined below):

-The Fund excluded certain potential investments from its investment universe to mitigate potential negative effects on the environment and society.
+The Fund excluded certain potential investments from its investment universe to mitigate potential negative effects on the environment and society and to assist it in delivering more sustainable outcomes.
 For securitised investments such as asset-backed securities (ABS), this also included assessing them against the Investment Manager's proprietary scoring methodology ("Exclusionary Approach").
-Accordingly, the Investment Manager promoted environmental and/or social characteristics by excluding certain investments that are considered to be detrimental to ESG Factors.
+Accordingly, the Investment Manager promoted environmental and/or social characteristics by excluding certain investments that were considered to do significant harm to environmental and/or social objectives.